njeanselme/fortinet-to-infoblox-csp/README.md

 This python scripts
 1) downloads all domain names and IP IOCs from Infoblox TIDE
 2) downloads all IOCs from Fortiguard premium API
-3) tests all domain names and IP IOCs from Fortinet to check if already present in TIDE add generates a list of new IOCs
+3) tests all domain names and IP IOCs from Fortinet to check if already present in TIDE and generates a list of new IOCs
 4) downloads all Fortiguard_* named_lists from csp.infoblox.com
 5) removes entries from csp.infoblox.com that are not anymore in the list of new IOCs
 6) creates new named_lists if capacity requires it